Sassui Punnhun

+It is one of the seven popular tragic romances of Sindh.
+The other six are Umar Marvi, Momal Rano, Sohni Mehar, Lilan Chanesar, Sorath Rai Diyach, and Noori Jam Tamachi.
+In Punjab, it is among four of the most popular romances.
+The other three are Heer Ranjha, Sohni Mahiwal and Mirza Sahiban.

+Origins

-The story also appears in Shah Jo Risalo and forms part of seven popular tragic romances from Sindh, Pakistan.
-The other six tales are Umar Marvi, Sohni Mehar, Lilan Chanesar, Noori Jam Tamachi, Sorath Rai Diyach, and Momal Rano commonly known as the Seven Queens of Sindh, or the Seven heroines of Shah Abdul Latif Bhittai.
+The earliest mention of this tale is in the texts of Qazi Qadan.
+Later it is mentioned in Karim Jo Risalo of Shah Abdul Karim of Bulri, the great-great-grandfather of the legendary poet of Sindh, Shah Latif of Bhit.
+The story appears in Shah Jo Risalo and forms part of seven popular tragic romances from Sindh, commonly known as the Seven Queens of Sindh, or the Seven heroines of Shah Abdul Latif Bhittai.
+Later it was retold by Hashim Shah in Punjabi.

-Punnu
+Sassui and Punnhun

-Mir Punnhun Khan (Mir Dostein) was the son of Mir Aalii or Ari, a baloch king of Kech, Balochistan.
+Punnhun (also spelt as Punnu) was the son of Jam Aali or Ari, a Baloch ruler of Kech, Balochistan.

-Sassi

-Sassi was the daughter of the Raja of Bhambore in Sindh (now in Pakistan).
-Upon Sassi's birth, astrologers predicted that she was a bane on the royal family's honour.
-The Raja ordered that the child be put in a wooden box and thrown in the Sindhu.
+Sassui (also spelt as Sassi) was the daughter of the Raja of Bhambore in Sindh (now in Pakistan).
+Upon Sassui's birth, astrologers predicted that she was a bane on the royal family's honour.
+The Raja ordered that the child be put in a wooden box and thrown in the Sindhu Darya.
 A washerman of the Bhambore village found the wooden box and the child inside.
 The washerman believed the child was a blessing from God and took her home.
 As he had no children of his own, he decided to adopt her.

-Sassi grew up to be as beautiful as the fairies of heaven.
-Stories of her beauty reached Punnu and he became desperate to meet Sassi.
-The handsome young Prince therefore travelled to Bhambore.
-He sent his clothes to Sassi's father (a washerman) so that he could catch a glimpse of Sassi.
+Sassui grew up to be as beautiful as the fairies of heaven.
+Stories of her beauty reached Punnu and he became desperate to meet Sassui.
+The handsome young Prince, therefore, travelled to Bhambore.
+He sent his clothes to Sassui's father (a washerman) so that he could catch a glimpse of Sassui.
 When he visited the washerman's house, they fell in love at first sight.
-Sassi's father was dispirited, hoping that Sassi would marry a washerman and no one else.
-He asked Punnu to prove that he was worthy of Sassi by passing the test as a washerman.
-Punnu agreed to prove his love.
+Sassui's father was dispirited, hoping that Sassui would marry a washerman and no one else.
+He asked Punnhun to prove that he was worthy of Sassui by passing the test as a washerman.
+Punnhun agreed to prove his love.
 While washing, he tore all the clothes as, being a prince, he had never washed any clothes; he thus failed the agreement.
 But before he returned those clothes, he hid gold coins in the pockets of all the clothes, hoping this would keep the villagers quiet.
-The trick worked, and Sassi's father agreed to the marriage.
+The trick worked, and Sassui's father agreed to the marriage.